ursinaschaede/ursinaschaede.github.io/_pages/research.md

 <br />
 <br />

-### Thinking about the future: Do mothers misperceive financial consequences of reduced labor supply?
+### Thinking about the Future: Do Mothers Misperceive Financial Consequences of Reduced Labor Supply?

 *joint with Anne Brenøe, Ana Costa-Ramón and Michaela Slotwinski*